cjbarrows/morbles/README.md

 [x] fail game as soon as any wrongly-colored ball arrives [x] BUG: the out-of-bounds checking is missing again
     - UNIT TESTS(!)
+[x] BUG: click level 4, click X, click level 5, fail, click play = messed up level 4 (?!)
+    - seems like some of the subscriptions are hanging around
+        - yeah, seemed like it; I wonder how hard those would be to unit test (!) (ie, would require multiple attempts in a row)

 ## Notes